aturner/cdl-nuxeo-code/README.md

 ## [pynux](https://github.com/ucldc/pynux/)
 pynux is a python wrapper for the nuxeo REST API.
 It is both a library that is used in other CDL programs and scripts; and a set of command line tools (CLI) to perform common tasks at a command line.
-Most of our tooling around metadat is based on pynx.
+Most of our tooling around metadat is based on pynux.

 ## [nxcli](https://github.com/ucldc/nxcli)
 nx cli is a node command line based on Nuxeo's official javascript API wrapper.
 I could never